 Smartphone manufacturers are continuously launching water-resistant smartphones.
 Although these phones aren’t entirely waterproof, they can manage rain or a dive into a puddle.

-If your smartphone does not have the water-resistant feature, you should adopt measures to secure it if there is a possibility it could get wet.
-If you can manage to confine it within any locked desk or suitcase, then it can be enough for keeping your smartphone dry, particularly while walking in the rain or snow.
+If your smartphone does not have a water-resistant feature, you should adopt measures to secure it if there is a possibility it could get wet.
+Confining it within your briefcase or handbag can be enough for keeping your smartphone dry, particularly while walking in the rain or snow.
 If that is not an option or if there is a high possibility that what you are doing will get your phone wet, you might think of purchasing a water-resistant or waterproof case.

 - Avoid Extreme Temperatures

 Exceedingly hot or cold temperatures can jeopardize your smartphone.
 Leaving it in unreasonably heat or cold for a long time can affect the battery and the device’s internal components, potentially causing data loss, reduced battery life, or even the necessity to replace the phone.
-Immensely chilling cold weather may also become the primary cause of the smartphone’s parts becoming more rigid, leaving the device more vulnerable to damage from impact.
+Too much chilling cold weather could also cause some of the smartphone’s parts to become more rigid, leaving the device more vulnerable to damage from impact.

 To err is human.
 We all are prone to make mistakes.
 The four steps mentioned above can protect the screen of your smartphone from damage.
-Despite these preventive measures you may need help from the shop offering the best phone screen repair in California.
+Despite these preventive measures you may need help from our center as we provide the best phone screen repair in California.